T-S-Liang/t-s-liang.github.io/_pages/about.md

 ## *Interesting facts about myself*

 * In Chinese context, my name has the same meaning of the word "cool", which refers to the pleasant weather of the season I was born.
 It's actually a girly name so that people often mistake me as a girl before they meet me.
-* I love country music and Chinese folk, despite can't play guitar well.
+* I love country music and Chinese folk, despite I can't play guitar well.
 * Big fan of Taylor Swift, Adele and Beyoncé.